-The BCIT School of Business is one of the province's leaders in providing work-related business training through Parttime Studies courses and programs.
+The BCIT School of Business is one of the province's leaders in providing work-related business training through part-time courses and programs.
 Over 17,000 registrants attend each year.
-The Business Client Studies Department gives employers the opportunity to offer a wide selection of courses to their employees in- house.
+Business Training gives employers the opportunity to offer a wide selection of courses to their employees inhouse.

 We provide training in a wide range of areas, including:

 - Business Management

 - Marketing

 - Financial Management

 - Computer Proficiency

-- Operations/Production Management
+Operations/Production Management

 Our training is done at your convenience.
-We can work with you at BCIT's Burnaby or Downtown Centre campuses, or at your worksite, and yes, we'll travel throughout the province!
+We can work with you at BCIT's Burnaby or Downtown campuses, or at your worksite, and yes, we'll travel throughout the province!

 Training times are flexible; daytime, evening or weekends, with programs starting and ending at times that suit you.

-Accreditation:
+Accreditation

 Most courses we offer your employees can be accredited towards BCIT certificate and diploma programs.
-Many of your employees may already be working on business certificates; part-time studies courses offered in-house will help them achieve their goal!
+Many of your employees may already be working on business certificates; part-time studies courses offered in-house will help them achieve their goal.